stain/ro-crate-paper/manuscript.md

 The minimal [requirements for the root data entity metadata](https://www.researchobject.org/ro-crate/1.1/root-data-entity.html#direct-properties-of-the-root-data-entity) is `name`, `description` and `datePublished`, as well as a contextual entity identifying its `license` —  additional metadata is frequently added depending on the purpose of the particular RO-Crate.

-Because the RO-Crate is just a set of related resources and datasets, it can be stored, transferred or published in multiple ways, such as BagIt [[RFC8493](https://www.rfc-editor.org/rfc/rfc8493.html)] [@doi:10.17487/RFC8493], Oxford Common File Layout (OCFL)[@ocfl_2020], downloadable ZIP archives in Zenodo or dedicated online repositories, as well as published directly on the web, e.g. using GitHub Pages.
+Because the RO-Crate is just a set of related resources and datasets, it can be stored, transferred or published in multiple ways, such as BagIt [@doi:10.17487/RFC8493], Oxford Common File Layout [@ocfl_2020] (OCFL), downloadable ZIP archives in Zenodo or dedicated online repositories, as well as published directly on the web, e.g. using GitHub Pages.
 Combined with Linked Data identifiers this caters for a diverse set of storage and access requirements across different scientific domains, e.g. metagenomics workflows producing ~100 GB of genome data, or cultural heritage records with access restrictions for personally identifiable data.

 ### Data Entities are described using Contextual Entities